aditiqamra/handonml_geron/Notes_chapter1.md

 * Whether or not they can learn incrementally on the fly (online versus batch learning)

-* Whether they work by simply comparing new data points to known data points, or instead by detecting patterns in the training data and building a predictive model, much like scientists do (instance-based versus model-based learning)
+* One more way to categorize Machine Learning systems is by how they generalize.
+Whether they work by simply comparing new data points to known data points, or instead by detecting patterns in the training data and building a predictive model, much like scientists do (instance-based versus model-based learning)

 #### Supervised learning